theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-bw-infoproviders.md

 Click on OK, then you will see the available fields and the description.
 Click on Load live preview to see the data preview.
 ![ODP BW Preview](/img/content/odp/odp-component-bw-nwdemo-02-preview.png){:class="img-responsive"}

+When the delta load is available for the source object in the SAP source system, the Delta Update option will be available in the ODP component.